Pennsylvania Field Sobriety Testing

 Horizontal Gaze Nystagmus Test

-The Horizontal Gaze Nystagmus test, or HGN test, involves determining if a person is impaired by having him or her track an object as it moves from side to side.
+The Horizontal Gaze Nystagmus test, or HGN test, determines if a person is impaired by having him or her track an object as it moves from side to side.
 HGN is an involuntary eye jerk that naturally occurs when a person’s eyes gaze from side to side.
 When a person is not impaired, nystagmus takes place when their eyes rotate at high angles.
 When a person is impaired, however, their nystagmus is exaggerated and takes place at lesser angles.
 A person impaired by alcohol will also find it difficult to smoothly follow a moving object.

 When performing an HGN test, an officer observes a suspect’s eyes as they horizontally follow a small flashlight, pen, or other moving object.
 The officer then looks in each eye to observe any of the following three signs of impairment: